m1kc/notalib/README.md

 # notalib [![Django CI](https://github.com/m1kc/notalib/actions/workflows/django.yml/badge.svg)](https://github.com/m1kc/notalib/actions/workflows/django.yml) [![Coverage Status](https://coveralls.io/repos/github/m1kc/notalib/badge.svg?branch=master)](https://coveralls.io/github/m1kc/notalib?branch=master)

 Collection of small Python utility functions and classes.
-Some are written by me, some are taken from StackOverflow and customized (I tried to provide links to original sources where possible).
-This repo never aimed to be a library of any sort (but now it is).
+Each one was created because I needed it and it didn't exist or I didn't like the existing implementations.
+100% of code is used in real-world projects.

+(And one day, the documentation is going to be actually good.
+In the meanwhile, don't hesitate to ask if something's not clear.)

 ## Install